-Fig. 9.
-Student tests the AR app.
+Figure 9.
+Student testing the AR app.

 RESULTS

-The results showed that the virtual 3D model can be very realistic and useful to the pilot, through the feature of simulating failures in the instruments, in order to check if the pilot paid attention to flight indicators, or even if the aircraft has deficiencies in the human interface design, which should be corrected or controlled during the flight.
-The prototype has animated controls and pieces that promote an interactive and more complex task in different situations.
-Nevertheless, the app can help the pilot to be more confident, faster, and secure when flying.
-However, spending less time in the checklist in a real aircraft or a flight simulator, will decrease the costs of the process and increase safety with AR training.
-Also, AR improves their situational awareness (S-A) [25] perceive, comprehend, and project future actions in a scenario in which S-A and the system mental models are important for minimizing human error.
-Table 1 provides information and comments that allow us to conclude how useful this application can be for pilots, students, and even for companies that need to improve the training resources.
+The results demonstrated that the virtual 3D model is highly realistic and will prove useful for the pilot through the feature of simulating failures in the instruments in order to check whether the pilot had paid attention to the flight indicators or even whether the aircraft has deficiencies in the human interface design, which should be corrected or controlled during the flight.
+The prototype features various animated controls and items that promote interactive and complex tasks in different situations.
+The app can help the pilot to be more confident, faster and more secure when flying.
+Meanwhile, ensuring that less time is spent on the checklist in a real aircraft or a flight simulator will reduce the costs of the process and increase the safety with AR training.
+Furthermore, the use of AR improves the pilot’s situational awareness (S-A) [25] in perceiving, comprehending and projecting future actions in scenarios in which S-A and the system’s mental models are important for minimising human error.
+Table 1 presents example information and comments that allowed us to conclude how useful this application can be for pilots and students, and even for companies that need to improve their training resources.

 Table 1.
 Users comments.